twaritwaikar/gsoc-godot-vcs-devlogs/project_report_2.md

 * Git API GDNative Plugin: https://github.com/IronicallySerious/godot-git-plugin

 # Re-cap from Progress report #1
-The version control systems integration proposes to add new UI to the editor which lets the user commit, stage, and view file differences from the last version and the current state of the file, in a presentable manner which helps improve the workflow of the user using the editor in terms of managing version control.
+The version control systems integration proposes to add new UI to the editor which lets the user commit, stage, and view file differences from the last version and the current state of the file, in a presentable manner which helps improve the workflow of the user using the editor in terms of managing versions of the source code.

 The integration mainly required 3 distinct verticals: